 The house in Kennington is no longer there – it survived the Blitz but not the post-war development of the area – and in its place are blocks of flats, part of the pioneering Brandon Estate of the sixties.
 Number 35 Aldred Road was, however, like every other house in the terrace: a simple two-storey brick building, flush against the pavement.
 A road which, in its turn, would have been similar to other streets in the neighbourhood.
 Walking through south London on a grey winter’s day with Charles Booth’s 1899 poverty maps in one hand, and an A to Z of London in the other, I find myself criss-crossing roads and terraces and avenues which seem unchanged from that era: places where Arthur and his siblings later lived as tenants, often for less than a year at a time.

-However, Charles Booth’s 1899 map may not be of much use when it comes to the earlier social make-up of Aldred Road in the 1860s.
+However, Charles Booth’s 1899 map may not be much use when it comes to the earlier social make-up of Aldred Road in the 1860s.
 Streets in the capital are liable to change class of resident almost overnight.
 Factories or a railway move in and the better tenants seek to move further out.
-At the time of Booth’s survey, when Arthur’s youngest brother, Sidney, was living at number 35 with his growing family, Aldred Road ranged from faded pink (Mixed.
-Some comfortable, others poor), perhaps indicating a neighbourhood in decline.
+At the time of Booth’s survey, when Arthur’s youngest brother, Sidney, was living at number 35 with his growing family, Aldred Road was coloured purple (Mixed.
+Some comfortable others poor), perhaps indicating a neighbourhood in decline.

 Aldred Road, Kennington, c1916